Stability of Transformers under Layer Normalization: Optimality Conditions of Peri-LN Transformer Training are Well-defined

 Next, we show that the Hamiltonian~(\ref{eq:Hamiltonian_PeriLN}) admits a unique maximizer by explicitly deriving it.
+For brevity of notation, we drop the layer index $i$.
 The maximization problem in~(\ref{eq:Hamiltonian_PeriLN}) is separable with respect to the columns of $f^{\rm Peri}$.
 Hence, the KKT conditions of the Hamiltonian read

 for all $j\in[1,n]$, and where $\eta_j$ are the Lagrange multipliers for the constraints, and $\bfp_j$ is the $j$-th column of $\bfP$.
 We remark that $\eta_j > 0$ for all $j\in[1,n]$.
 This follows from the sensitivity interpretation of Langrange multipliers: increasing $d$ raises the optimal objective value of (\ref{eq:Hamiltonian_PeriLN}); see~\cite[Section~12.8]{nocedal2006numerical}.
 Since the objective is unbounded, increasing $d$ necessarily leads to a larger optimal value.